sandeep007766/Shell/README.md

 # Shell
-Schell Scripts are in reff
+Schell Scripts are in referance